Key takeaways

 Top-right (prescriptive methodology): Full workflow enforcement.
 Best for teams that need discipline.

 Bottom-left (flexible catalog): Pick what you need.
 Best for experienced teams that want knowledge, not process.
+Now crowded with first-party marketplaces.

 Bottom-right (flexible methodology): Orchestration tools.
 Configurable but complex.